 10pm-11:40pm Mighty Oaks

 As the room darkens, the violinist and drummer enter the stage and start playing.
-The fans’ screams get louder as Ian Hooper, Carlo Donzelli and Craig Saunders come out on stage.
-They open the gig with the song “Horsehead Bay”, a great choice because it takes the audience by the hand and leads them to the discovery of the respective places where Ian (USA), Carlo (Italy) and Craig (England) come from.
+The fans’ screams get louder as Ian Hooper, Claudio Donzelli and Craig Saunders come out on stage.
+They open the gig with the song “Horsehead Bay”, a great choice because it takes the audience by the hand and leads them to the discovery of the respective places where Ian (USA), Claudio (Italy) and Craig (England) come from.
 They add one instrument to the other and then they top it with their mark: the three-part harmony formed by their three voices, where Ian Hooper’s warm voice is backed up by those of the other two members.
 After the first song they thank the audience for coming down to see them and they announce that they will also play songs from their EPs because it’s good for them and also for the public to get to know them.

 They take the audience on a stunning journey through their colourful sounds with the guitars and the drums beautifully intertwined.
 The violin comes in giving it sometimes that touch of Irish folk and other times adding a more melancholic melody to it, whereas the piano creates a relaxed atmosphere.
 To introduce “Back To You” they say they released the music video which contains footage from their tour over the Summer and all the places they’ve visited.
 Besides the journey into music there’s the journey into new lands!
 Things get wilder when they play “The Golden Road” from their studio album Howl, during which a brave girl from the back does crowd surfing and surprisingly they get thrown underwear.
 As the song resumes, Ian comments on this saying that it never happened at their shows and thanks the crowd for being so good and special!
 When announcing “Brother”, their most famous song, Ian says: “If you know this song sing along and move your ass to it!”.
 The audience does indeed as it is told, happily singing along to the refrain “I’d follow you to the end of the world if only you would ask me to” and dancing to the music.